John McGrath (footballer, born 1938): Port Vale

-During his time at Vale Park, he made some unorthodox decisions, such as putting 15 players on the transfer list at once, taking the team for a swim at Blackpool, and one time sending assistant manager John Rudge hundreds of miles on a scouting mission, only to rip up the report in the dressing room, declaring to his players that 'It's not about them, it's about us!'

 Chester City

 He became manager of Chester City in January 1984, who were struggling at the foot of the Fourth Division.
 Still, some improved results (including a derby win over Wrexham) gave cause for optimism for the following season.
 McGrath added experience in players such as John Butcher, Steve Fox, Mick Speight and Nigel Walker but Chester continued to struggle at the wrong end of the table.
 He lost his job in December 1984 after a 5–1 loss to Stockport County.
 Although results were not always impressive, McGrath began to mould the side that would go on to win promotion in 1985–86 after further strengthening by Mick Speight and Harry McNally.
 McGrath gave future England international Lee Dixon his first taste of regular first-team football at Chester.

 Preston North End

-In 1986, Preston North End came calling.
-The once proud club was on its knees, and after ending the 1985–86 season in 91st position (in the Football League), they needed some new blood and new ideas.
-McGrath was just the man for the job, although he was not the board's first choice, with Preston courting the services of Tranmere manager Johnny King and his successor at Port Vale John Rudge, before settling on McGrath.
+In 1986, Preston North End hired McGrath, although he was not the board's first choice, with Preston courting the services of Tranmere manager Johnny King and his successor at Port Vale John Rudge, before settling on McGrath.
 Striker Gary Brazil compared him to a tasmanian devil for the rapid changes he instigated at Deepdale.

 He signed Sam Allardyce as his centre-half, building the defence around him.
 Up front he had the veteran striker Frank Worthington.
 With the newly laid plastic pitch already installed McGrath assembled a squad of free transfer old pros, lower league journeymen and young cast-offs to fire the team to promotion in his first season.
 He was seen as a hero, and after four years of relative success, McGrath departed in February 1990, leaving Preston in a far healthier position than when he'd found them.